rynchin/clusterattention/blog_template/blog.md

 2. Each cluster produces a supernode, defined by a learned aggregation of its members.
 The supernodes attend to each other (a $C×C$ complete graph).
 The resulting messages are then broadcast back to tokens using the same cluster weights
 3. Each cluster runs self-attention within itself.

-Every token receives local information from its cluster and global information routed through its supernode, which is
+Every token receives local information from its cluster and global information routed through its supernode, which creates a two-hop path (token -> supernode -> token) that replaces full token–token attention without paying the full $O(n^2)$ cost.

 ### Cluster Assignment

 To remain permutation-equivariant with respect to token order, we must use a permutation-invariant rule to assign tokens to clusters.
-A simple approach based on sorting token scores gives contiguous blocks in $O(n \log⁡ n)$, but sorting is non-differentiable and breaks end-to-end training of the cluster projection.

-1. Project each token to a scalar.
-2. Sort the sequence of scalars.
-3. Split the sorted sequence into $C$ contiguous blocks, representing cluster assignments.

-However, the sorting and partitioning step is not differentiable, making backprop unable to reach the learned cluster embedding.
-Instead, we use the "straight through trick" [9]:
+A simple permutation-invariant strategy is to project each token to a scalar, sort their scores, and then assign clusters by taking contiguous blocks of the sorted sequence.
+This produces deterministic non-overlapping clusters in $O(n \log n)$ time, but the sorting step is non-differentiable, so the assignments cannot be trained.
+We therefore treat this as a baseline (`RandomClusterAttention`) and replace it with differentiable soft assignments in our main models.

+In our learned variants, we obtain differentiable cluster assignments using a straight-through estimator [8]:

 1. Project each token into $C$ logits and apply a softmax to obtain soft cluster memberships `R_soft`.
 2. Take an argmax over those logits to produce hard assignments `R_hard`.
 3. Combine the two with a straight-through estimator:
    `R = R_hard.detach() - R_soft.detach() + R_soft`

 This keeps clustering discrete in the forward pass while allowing gradients to flow through the soft assignments.

 ### Supernode construction
-Each cluster produces a supernode that summarizes its tokens before participating in  We define its feature vector as a learned linear pool over the cluster, with the softmax probabilities coming from `R_soft` in the cluster assignment step.
+Each cluster produces a supernode that summarizes its tokens before participating in cluster-cluster attention.
+We define its feature vector as a learned linear pool over the cluster, with the softmax probabilities coming from `R_soft` in the cluster assignment step.

-### Remarks
+### LearnedClusterAttention and RandomClusterAttention Variants
 - The supernode technique is not compatible with causal masking because it mixes information across all positions.
 - For comparison, we include two ablations that do support causal masking:
-  +  `LearnedClusterAttention`, which keeps the learned cluster assignments but removes supernodes, preventing inter-cluster communication.
+  +  **LearnedClusterAttention (LCA)**, which keeps the learned cluster assignments but removes supernodes, preventing inter-cluster communication.
-  +  `ClusterAttention`, which uses the original sort-based cluster assignment procedure.
+  +  **RandomClusterAttention (RCA)**, which uses the original sort-based cluster assignment procedure.
+Since this procedure is not differentiable, the assignments are effectively random.
 - In all cases we treat each cluster as a fully connected subgraph (standard self-attention), though other intra-cluster graph structures can be explored and may be domain specific.

-## ClusterKernelAttention
+## ClusterKernelAttention (CKA)
 `ClusterKernelAttention` replaces full token–token attention with kernel attention routed through soft clusters.
 Each token contributes its kernelized keys and values to the clusters it belongs to, clusters maintain running summaries, and tokens read back a cluster-conditioned context.

 The procedure is as follows: